Installing coffea

 >>> python3 --version

 coffea core functionality is routinely tested on Windows, Linux and MacOS.
-All def-local-executors are tested against all three platforms, however the Distributed executors are not routinely tested on Windows.
+All Local executors are tested against all three platforms, however the Distributed executors are not routinely tested on Windows.

 Coffea starts from v0.5.0 in the PyPI repository since before v0.5.0 it was hosted as fnal-column-analysis-tools.
 If you are still using fnal-column-analysis-tools, please move to coffea!